harrisoncramer/gitlab.nvim/README.md

 ## Configuration

 This plugin requires a `.gitlab.nvim` file in the root of the local Gitlab directory.
-Provide this file with values required to connect to your gitlab instance (gitlab_url is optional, use only for self-hosted instances):
+Provide this file with values required to connect to your gitlab instance (gitlab_url is optional, use ONLY for self-hosted instances):

 ```
 project_id=112415